suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 The key for encrypting MOQT objects from a given track is the `secobj_key` derived from the `base_key` {{key-derivation}} corresponding to the track.

+Both the ObjectID and GroupID MUST be less than 2^48-1.
+The N_MIN from the AEAD cipher MUST be at least 12 to have space for the object and group IDs to fit in the nonce.

-The Nonce is formed by XORing the `secobj_salt` {{key-derivation}} with bits from the GroupId | ObjectId where both the GroupId and ObjectId are treated as 64 bit big-endian integer.
+The Nonce is formed by XORing the `secobj_salt` {{key-derivation}} with bits from the GroupId | ObjectId where both the GroupId and ObjectId are treated as 48 bit big-endian integer.
 Note that for the size of the Nonce is defined by the underlying AEAD algorithm in use but that for the algorithm referenced here, it is 12 octets.
-The N_MIN from the AEAD cipher MUST be at least 8 to space for the object and group IDs to fit in the nonce.

-The encryptor forms an SecObj header using the KID value provided, followed by the headers from the MoQ Object.
-Note the headers from MoQ Object include the GroupID and ObjectID so these can be recovered out of the AAD data when doing the decryption.
+The encryptor forms an SecObj header using the KID value provided.

+followed by the Object ID and Group ID from the MoQ Object.

+Note the headers from MoQ
+Object include the GroupID and ObjectID so these can be recovered out of the AAD data when doing the decryption.

-The encoded SecObj header is provided as AAD to the AEAD encryption operation.
+The AAD data is formed by concatinating the SecHeader, GroupID, and ObjectID.
 The payload field from the MoQ object is used by the AEAD algorithm for the plaintext.

+The final SecureObject is formedf from thr Sec Object Header, follow by th MoQ transport headers, followed by the outut of the encryption.

 ~~~~~
 def encrypt(Nonce, KID, envelope, plaintext):